To the Teacher:

 Sheldon Berman, founder of Educators for Social Responsibility, defined a community as "a group of people who acknowledge their interconnectedness, have a sense of their common purpose, respect their differences, share in group decision–making as well as in responsibility for the actions of the group, and support each other's growth."

-Tell students that we'll now explore some things that have happened in the world over the summer – and think about how they affect us.
+Tell students that we'll now explore some things that are happening in the world – and think about how they affect us.

-Print up a selection of the tweets included in this PDF document, cut them into separate tweets, and post them around the room.
-Explain that these are tweets about stories in the news this summer that affected our community in some way.
+Print up a selection of tweets or other short items about an issue or issues in the news.
+Cut them into separate pieces, and post them around the room.
+Explain that these tweets/items are about stories in the news that affected our community in some way.

-Invite students to walk around the room in silence, reading the various tweets.
-Ask them to decide on a tweet that stands out for them, one that resonates with them for whatever reason.
+Invite students to walk around the room in silence, reading the various items.
+Ask them to decide on an item that stands out for them, one that resonates with them for whatever reason.

 After everyone has had a chance to share, send the talking piece around a few more times, asking some or all of the following questions:

-- Do you have questions about any of the tweets we selected?
+- Do you have questions about any of the items we selected?

-- Do you know what news stories the remaining tweets refer to?
+- Do you know what news stories the remaining items refer to?

-- Are there other stories you have followed this summer?
+- Are there other stories you have been following recently?
 What stories are missing?